Innovent Announces First Parti - GuruFocus.com

 PR Newswire

 ROCKVILLE, Md. and SUZHOU, China, Jan.
-9, 2023 /PRNewswire/ -- Innovent Biologics, Inc. (Innovent) (HKEX: 01801), a world-class biopharmaceutical company that develops, manufactures and commercializes high-quality medicines for the treatment of oncology, metabolic, autoimmune, ophthalmology and other major diseases, today announced that the first participant has been successfully dosed in a multicenter, randomized, double-blind, placebo-controlled phase 3 clinical trial (DREAMS-1) of mazdutide (Innovent R&D Code: IBI362), a glucagon-like peptide 1 receptor (GLP-1R) and glucagon receptor (GCGR) dual agonist, in Chinese patients with type 2 diabetes.
+10, 2023 /PRNewswire/ -- Innovent Biologics, Inc. (Innovent) (HKEX: 01801), a world-class biopharmaceutical company that develops, manufactures and commercializes high-quality medicines for the treatment of oncology, metabolic, autoimmune, ophthalmology and other major diseases, today announced that the first participant has been successfully dosed in a multicenter, randomized, dulaglutide-controlled phase 3 clinical trial (DREAMS-2) of mazdutide (Innovent R&D Code: IBI362), a glucagon-like peptide 1 receptor (GLP-1R) and glucagon receptor (GCGR) dual agonist, in Chinese patients with type 2 diabetes.

-This is a multicenter, randomized, double-blind, placebo-controlled Phase 3 clinical study to evaluate the efficacy and safety of mazdutide in Chinese patients with type 2 diabetes inadequately controlled by diet and exercise alone (ClinicalTrials.gov, NCT05628311).
-The study plans to enroll approximately 300 subjects, randomized in a 1:1:1 ratio, to receive either mazdutide 4.0 mg, mazdutide 6.0 mg or placebo.
-The study treatment period will be 48 weeks in total, including a 24-week double-blind treatment period and a 24-week extension treatment period.
-The primary endpoint will be the change from baseline to week 24 in glycated hemoglobin (HbA1c) levels.
+This study (ClinicalTrials.gov, NCT05606913) will compare the efficacy and safety of mazdutide and dulaglutide in Chinese subjects with type 2 diabetes who have inadequate glycemic control with metformin monotherapy or combination therapy of metformin with sodium-glucose cotransporter 2 (SGLT2) inhibitors or sulfonylureas.
+The study plans to enroll approximately 720 subjects in a 1:1:1 ratio to receive either mazdutide 4.0 mg, mazdutide 6.0 mg or dulaglutide 1.5 mg for 28 weeks.
+The primary endpoint will be the change from baseline to week 28 in glycated hemoglobin (HbA1c) levels.

 - The mean change in body weight from baseline to week 20 was up to -7.11% with mazdutide (-1.38% with placebo and -2.69% with dulaglutide).

-- In the study, mazdutide also offered multiple metabolic benefits to subjects, including reduced blood pressure, blood lipids and liver enzyme levels.
+- In the study, mazdutide reduced blood pressure, blood lipids and liver enzyme levels, offering metabolic benefits to subjects.

 About Diabetes